Cherif Ndiaye

-Pape Cherif Ndiaye (born 23 January 1996) is a Senegalese professional footballer who plays as a forward for Süper Lig club Samsunspor and the Senegal national team.
+Pape Cherif Ndiaye (born 23 January 1996) is a Senegalese professional footballer who plays as a forward for Super League Greece club PAOK, on loan from Samsunspor, and the Senegal national team.

 Club career

 Ndiaye joined Waasland-Beveren from the Senegalese club Grand Yoff FC.
 He made his debut for Waasland-Beveren in a 1–0 loss on 21 January 2017 to K.V.
 Oostende.

 Turkey career

 Ndiaye played at Göztepe (2020–21, 2021–22 seasons) and Adana Demirspor (2022–23 half term, 2023) teams in Turkey.
 After going to China, SH Port, on 28 January 2023, Ndiaye returned to Turkey on loan to Adana Demirspor with an option to buy.
 He made a good performance by scoring 4 goals in 6 matches played by Adana Demirspor in the UEFA Europa Conference League qualifying round matches on 2023–24 season.
 The option to buy was exercised on 1 July 2023.